 Fees can drain tens of thousands of dollars from your nest egg over the years.

-One percentage point doesn't sound like a lot, but it is.
+A single percentage point doesn't sound like a lot, but it is.

 "One percent can be a huge difference when you factor in the effect of compounding.
 You really need to look at the fees.
-It's not that (your employer) is out to get you, it's that some have better plans than others," says Odean.
+It's not that (your employer) is out to get you, it's that some have better plans than others," said Odean.

 You should be able to obtain all of this information from your plan administrator.